 D. We Should Love People of Other Races, Nationalities, and Social Classes.

 Luke 10:25-37 - The Good Samaritan cared for the needy man, presumably a Jew, despite the racial animosity between Jews and Samaritans.
 This was Jesus' example of loving our neighbor.
+Many people still today hate Jews.
+But Jesus Himself was a Jew.
+Racial bigots today would have hated the Son of God Himself!

 E. We Should Love Even Sinners and Enemies.

 Luke 23:34 - When Jesus was being killed, He prayed for the forgiveness of the very people killing Him.
-In Acts 2:14-41 we learn that these very people, to be forgiven, had to be told they were sinners, and had to repent and be obedient to Jesus' gospel in baptism.
+Acts 2:14-41 shows that these same people, to be forgiven, had to be told about their sin and had to repent and obey Jesus in baptism.
+So Jesus loved these people so much He prayed and died for them.
+But He still required them to be plainly told of their sin so they could repent and be forgiven.

 II.
 But We Should Also Hate and Oppose All Sin.